A Quick Overview of CBD Oil

 CBD Extraction Process

 Super Critical CO2 extraction method is the purest cleanest way to extract the CBD oil.
-The CO2 extraction method preserves many botanical plant waxes and terpenes that can be beneficial.
+The CO2 extraction method preserves many botanical plant waxes and terpenes that may be beneficial.
 CO2 extraction uses carbon dioxide under high pressure at low temperature to isolate the oil from the fibers of the hemp stalks.

 Winterization, also known as decarboxylation, cools the oil to refine out impurities and activate CBD.
 Other processes use organic ethanol grain alcohol to distill hemp plants.